 The Macro Watch stemmed from those constraints.
 I picked the PIC16F527 microcontroller by Microchip to be the core of the watch because it was the cheapest MCU I could find that had enough I/O and I knew at least a little bit about it in terms of writing code for and programming.
 The watch shows time in binary since doing so requires less LEDs to display time than the usual watch patterns, driving the cost down.
-The least expensive SMD 32.786KHz crystal on Mouser (part # ABS25-32.768KHZ-T) was used to make the PIC16F527 run in “LP” mode (Low Power Crystal Mode) and help increase the accuracy of the time keeping without blowing through the battery quickly.
+The least expensive SMD 32.786KHz crystal on Mouser (part # ABS25-32.768KHZ-T) was used to make the PIC16F527 run in “LP” mode (Low Power Crystal Mode) and help increase the accuracy of the timekeeping without blowing through the battery quickly.
 MacroFab House Parts were used to fill in the rest of the passives and switches.
-For the wrist strap I ordered ESD wrist straps from China in bulk.
+For the wrist strap, I ordered ESD wrist straps from China in bulk.

-The plan was to spend 1 week prototyping and designing the board, 1 week for parts to arrive, and 1 week for assembly and packaging.
+The plan was to spend 1-week prototyping and designing the board, 1 week for parts to arrive, and 1 week for assembly and packaging.
 An aggressive schedule on the R&D side but doable.
 What could possibly go wrong?

 With the idea prototyped I quickly moved on to the schematic and layout of the watch.

 The PIC16F527-I/ML is the QFN version of the PIC16F527 and I used it as it was the smallest package available.
 To power the watch a CR2032 battery holder was picked — it’s a standard size battery and has decent capacity for a coin cell.
-To reduce board area and further drop the cost I chose to use one dropping resistor for the entire LED bank.
+To reduce the board area and further drop the cost I chose to use one dropping resistor for the entire LED bank.
 The idea was to matrix through the LEDs one at a time.
 This will come into play later as being a bad idea.
-The schematic took only a couple hours to fill out with most of that spent designing the PIC16F527-I/ML and battery holder in Eagle.
-Parts were finalized and orders paced at our part distributors.
+The schematic took only a couple of hours to fill out with most of that spent designing the PIC16F527-I/ML and battery holder in Eagle.
+Parts were finalized and orders placed at our part distributors.

 We panelized the Macro Watch in 5 by 5 panels and a week later they arrived.
-Black soldermask and white silkscreen.
+Black solder mask and white silkscreen.

 With the boards in we had 6 days to build the boards and finalize the firmware. we built a test panel before moving onto the production run.
 More issues!
 First, the PIC16F527-I/ML only comes in tube and so it would have to be hand placed, because someone was already using the tube feeders.
 Everything else went on the pick and place for assembly.
 I did not test Low Power Crystal Mode on the bread board and when I enabled that mode on the production board I could not matrix the LEDs fast enough to prevent flicker.
 The only fix was to drive the LEDs on all the time.
 This has the side effect of the LEDs getting dimmer when the seconds LED blinked.
 Trying to save $0.10 on the BOM forced me to run the LEDs improperly.